3rd Workshop on

 Visualization for AI Explainability

-October 26, 2020 at IEEE VIS in Salt Lake City, Utah Online
+October 26, 2020 at IEEE VIS in Virtual (originally Salt Lake City, Utah)

 The role of visualization in artificial intelligence (AI) gained significant attention in recent years.
 With the growing complexity of AI models, the critical need for understanding their inner-workings has increased.
 Visualization is potentially a powerful technique to fill such a critical need.